 Another advantage of business rewards cards is that they’re not exclusive to certain types of businesses.
 Virtually any kind of business can benefit from using rewards credit cards.
 It’s all about choosing the right card for your business.

 For example, say you run a landscaping business.
 In that case, choosing a card that pays you cash back on gas and other purchases could help you earn money back when fueling up vehicles and equipment or stocking up on other supplies.
-Or say you run an online subscription box business from home.
+Perhaps you run an online subscription box business from home.
 You could earn rewards with a card that pays you points or cash back on internet services and shipping.